Multiple people wounded in attack in US city of Boulder, Colorado

 “This was a beautiful Sunday afternoon in downtown Boulder on Pearl Street and this act was unacceptable,” Redfearn added.
 “I ask that you join me in thinking about the victims, the families of those victims, and everyone involved in this tragedy.”

-The Boulder attack occurred in the vicinity of a walk to remember the Israeli captives who remain in Gaza.
+The attack occurred in the vicinity of a walk to remember the Israeli captives who remain in Gaza.

-Local media cited eyewitnesses describing a man throwing something resembling a homemade Molotov cocktail at the group of people taking part in the walk.
+Al Jazeera’s Alan Fisher reporting from Washington, DC, said investigations were continuing at the scene, with local and state police as well as the FBI present.

+“They received initial reports of people being set on fire at a march that has happened every weekend for the last year in support of those being held captive in Gaza,” Fisher said.

 FBI Director Kash Patel, in a statement, described the incident as a “targeted terror attack” and said agents were on the scene.